 Clients sometimes ask us about SSL and why they need it on their websites.
-Some already know that it stands for “secure socket layer” and that it is a security protocol that keeps private data away from the prying eyes of anonymous malcontents through encryption.
-Others only know that it’s important because their designated nerd told them about encryption and to be more serious about security.
-Still others know that SSL is not yet a requirement and choose to avoid the expense.
+Some already know that it stands for “secure socket layer” and that it is a security protocol that keeps private data away from the prying eyes of anonymous malcontents by the mathematics of encryption.
+Others only know that it’s important because their designated nerd told them about encryption and that they should be more vigilant about web security.
+Still, others know that SSL is not yet a requirement for non-E-commerce websites and choose to avoid the nominal expense of getting secure.

 Regardless of which camp you inhabit, there are 3 primary reasons that you should get an SSL certificate for your website as soon as possible.